Global-rd/testautomation_hu/homework_4/README.md

 - Dynamic contact data is generated using Faker via _fixtures/contactData.js_

 ### Content
-Login Functionality
+- Login Functionality
-Successful login with valid credentials
+-- Successful login with valid credentials
-Failed login with incorrect password
+-- Failed login with incorrect password
-Data-driven login test with multiple invalid combinations
+-- Data-driven login test with multiple invalid combinations (via Scenario Outline)

-Contact Management
+- Contact Management
-Add a new contact (via Data Table)
+-- Add a new contact (via Data Table)
-Edit an existing contact
+-- Edit an existing contact
-Delete a contact
+-- Delete a contact

-Use of Faker for dynamically generated test data
+-- Ability to use  Faker for dynamically generated test data